junxit/us-congress-bills-116/bill.md

 # H.R.
 988

-> To provide for a study by the Ocean Studies Board of the National Academies of Science examining the impact of ocean acidification and other stressors in estuarine environments.
+> To provide for a study by the National Academies of Sciences, Engineering, and Medicine examining the impact of ocean acidification and other stressors in estuarine environments.

 ## § 1.
 Short title